ThomasStoyles/QAProject/README.md

 For the future of this project there are other implementations that can be completed...
  - Create a nicer GUI
  - Add validation functions so you can have the same developer more than once
+ - Add more tests to get 100% coverage
  - Create a database for the stores in which you can buy the games from

 # Versions